1 Part Course |

 • Sources & Uses at entry

-• Forecasting cash flow available for debt service and debt repayments over investment period
+• Forecasting cash flow available for debt service and debt repayments over the investment period

 • Estimating the exit EV and equity value and calculating returns to the equity investor (IRR and money multiple)

-• Estimating an LBO valuation based on required rate of return
+• Estimating an LBO valuation based on the required rate of return

 • Sensitivity analysis using data tables

-After graduating from the University of Cambridge in 1993, Redcliffe's trainer began his career as an auditor at Arthur Andersen, where he developed a strong foundation in corporate accounting and financial statement analysis.
+After graduating from the University of Cambridge in 1993, Redcliffe's trainer began his career as an auditor at Arthur Andersen.
+Here, he developed a strong foundation in corporate accounting and financial statement analysis.
 He later qualified as a Chartered Accountant (ACA) and transitioned into investment banking in the City of London, holding roles at both HSBC and Merrill Lynch.

-• Delegates will learn how companies are valued on a fundamental basis, using the discounted cash flow approach
+• Learn how to value companies on a fundamental basis, using the discounted cash flow approach.

-• They will learn ‘market-based’ valuation techniques, trading and transaction comparables analysis, using income statement and asset multiples
+• Master market-based valuation techniques, trading and transaction comparables analysis, using income statements and asset multiples.

-• Finally, they will learn how private equity buyers determine a buyout valuation and the key drivers which determine an appropriate offer price
+• Know how private equity buyers determine a buyout valuation and the key drivers which determine an appropriate offer price.

-• Finance professionals seeking a practical, structured introduction to company valuation.
+• Ideal for finance professionals seeking a practical, structured introduction to company valuation.

-• No prior knowledge of valuation techniques is assumed, however, delegates should already be familiar with financial statements and modeling through their work experience or having attended a Financial Statement Analysis and Modelling course
+• No prior knowledge of valuation techniques is assumed.
+Though delegates should already be familiar with financial statements and modelling through their work experience or having attended a Financial Statement Analysis and Modelling course.

 Number of places: